#file-encryption #encryption-decryption #directory-structure #filename #decryption #encryption #aes-256

 How to Use

-This is a rust binary crate, so it must be obvious that you need to treat this as an executable.
-If you already know what Cargo is and how to use it, then go ahead and install and Rufendec by running the command cargo install rufendec
+This is a rust binary crate, so treat it as an executable.
+If you already know what Cargo is and how to use it, then go ahead and install by running the command cargo install rufendec

 If you have the executable/binary file then try running the program using the command rufendec --help.
 However, if you do not wish to install this program on your system permanently, then CD (change directory) into the cloned git repo and run cargo run -- --help.